waleedrehman31/waleedrehman31/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/waleedrehman31/waleedrehman31/master/wave.gif" width="30px">

 <table><tr><td>
-I’m a web developer.
-I spend my whole day, practically every day, experimenting with HTML, CSS, JavaScript, and more.
+I’m a full stack web developer and graphic designer.
+I spend my whole day to create and enhance my skills, experimenting with HTML, CSS, JavaScript, and trying new frameworks and libraries.
 I enjoy work that challenges me to learn something new and stretch in a different direction.

 I currently studying bachelor's in Computer Science.
 </td></tr></table>